A New Media Channel. By Fans, For Fans.

 This is impossible with large comics because trying to convert one into a PDF crashes PDF readers.
 So Amazon really should step in and do something.
 They clearly have the capabilities, with everything the Kindle and ComiXology apps already can do, but they are more concerned with slashing what ComiXology can do in the interest of cost-saving.
 Nerdsync and other YouTubers have covered that really well.

-So, this became my new project.
+So, the above videos are my new project.
 The additional commercial focused on the library was my way of learning Figma.
 It was simpler to make and it throws around some more useful ideas that ComiXology is lacking.
 And the commercial framing was the best way to give these things some additional life and not just make it a slideshow.
 It just also meant I needed some additional help.

 A ton of people contributed to this, and I highly encourage people to check out their work.
 For example, Julia Yorks is a professional screenwriter.
 Before I went to the VA, Kiyana, with my script, I wanted to make sure dialogue flowed from feature-to-feature just right, and she was able to help me do that and make the whole thing less wordy.